Location & Infrastructure

 The third largest hydroelectric dam in the world is located approximately 20 km North of the Volta Grande Project.
 Power for the Project will originate from a sub-station at this site, which will be brought to the mine project via a 230 kV power line.

 Water requirements for the operating mine will be satisfied by collecting precipitation and surface run-off in storage ponds.
 These water levels can also be augmented with reclaimed water from the tailings management facility.
+No water will be taken or discharged into the Xingu River.

 The climate in the area of the Project is tropical with a rainy season from January to April and a dry season from May to December.
 The mean temperature is constant throughout the year (25oC to 30oC) and the relative humidity ranges from 65% to 85%.